All blog posts

 Yes, I can imagine that as you grow that becomes more and more difficult of course?
 And how do you keep such a culture alive as you grow?
 Because organizing something like this for 10, 20 people is completely different than for 100 people, of course?

-Yes, now that we are scaling up and becoming a large company, also internationally, we do feel that this culture is under pressure.
-But on the one hand, you have people like me, who are also hired to do things in a more organized way.
+Yes, now that we're scaling up and becoming a large company, internationally as well, we do feel that culture is under pressure.
+But on the one hand, you have people like me, who are also hired to manage things more efficiently.
 But when push comes to shove, it has to come from within the group itself.
-You can put as many pizzas and chips there as you want, but if no one wants to come.
-We are very lucky.
-That is from the beginning that they really have an atmosphere of agreement and taking care of each other.
-But it has to come from within themselves.
+You can put out as many pizzas and chips as you want, but if no one wants to come, we're very fortunate.
+From the very beginning, they've had a real spirit of collaboration and caring for each other.
+But it has to come from within.

 So if I understand correctly, the office experience is also a tool to attract people, but do you expect the profiles you attract to contribute to it?

-Yes, but just because of who they are.
-They don't always have to actively participate or not everyone can be a jump-in-the-field.
-You just let everyone do it.
-If they want to organize something, we have certain rules in terms of budget to arrange things a bit.
-But other than that, all the freedom.
+Yes, but simply because of who they are.
+They don't always have to actively participate, or not everyone can be a real go-getter.
+You just let everyone do their thing.
+If they want to organize something, we have certain budgetary rules to make the arrangements.
+But otherwise, they have complete freedom.

-We don't have an environment to attract people to the office, but an environment where when you come to the office, you are immediately at ease.
-So we really go for that feeling of being at home.
-You can come and work here at your leisure with colleagues with whom you have a good relationship.
-That if you do come here for a day, that you are satisfied that you are here.
+We don't necessarily have an environment designed to attract people to the office, but rather one where you immediately feel at ease when you arrive.
+So we truly strive for that home-like feeling.
+You can come here to work comfortably, with colleagues you have a good relationship with.
+So that when you do come here for a day, you're happy to be here.

 So really an office as a safe space.
 Because you so often hear the work-from-home culture of: "phew my boss asks to come to the office." but here it doesn't exist?